 At the bottom section of each tab you can see the name of the current tab and you can also use this to navigate between the tabs.
 The top bar menu is the same on all tabs.

 You can see the complete order of the tabs in the table below.
-Clicking on the images in the table will open a larger version, clicking on the headline will directly take you to the relevant section in this user guide:
+Tapping on the images in the table will open a larger version, tapping on the headline will directly take you to the relevant section in this user guide:

 The top bar is available from all tabs and provides several functions related to the cache:

 The icons shown in the top bar and the contents behind the overflow menu button are distributed dynamically based on your device resolution and screen orientation.
 Thus it might be possible, that more or less items can be found behind the menu button or instead shown as icons in the top bar on your device.